skooter500/OOP-2020-2021/README.md

 ```
 You can read more about forking a git repository and setting up the upstream remote in [this article](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)

-Once the upstream is setup, you will be able to push code to your own repo and also keep it up to date with the changes I make.
+Once the upstream is setup, you will be able to push code to your own repo and also keep it up to date with the master branch of the changes I make each class.

 If you already forked the repo before the lab, you may need to update your master branch from my master branch to get the changes I made: